istio/istio/pilot/README.md

     bazel build //cmd/...

+_Note the three dots_

 _Note_: Due to issues with case-insensitive file systems, macOS is not supported at the moment by Bazel Go rules.
+As a workaround, create a case sensitive partition on your macOS as described [here](https://coderwall.com/p/mgi8ja/case-sensitive-git-in-mac-os-x-like-a-pro), and build using

+    bazel --output_base=/Volumes/case-sensitive-volume-name/bazel-out build //cmd/... --spawn_strategy=standalone

 Bazel uses `BUILD` files to keep track of dependencies between sources.
 If you add a new source file or change the imports, please run the following command